Sudan tribal protesters lift port blockade, week after coup

 Meanwhile in Khartoum, a semblance of normalcy has returned, with several roads and bridges reopened after weeklong tensions and protests against the military’s takeover.

 The U.S. Embassy in Khartoum said that movement in and around Khartoum has improved since Saturday, but that military checkpoints remain in place in several areas.
-Also, protesters have continued to set up makeshift barricades in some neighborhoods around Khartoum.
+Protesters have continued to set up makeshift barricades in some neighborhoods around Khartoum.

+Simon Manley, Britain’s ambassador to the U.N. mission in Geneva, said that some 50 countries have requested an emergency session of the U.N.
+Human Rights Council on the Sudanese military’s takeover.
+“The actions of the Sudanese military are a betrayal of the revolution, the transition & the hopes of the Sudanese people,” Manley tweeted.

+Also Monday, security forces rearrested the country’s former foreign minister, Ibrahim Ghandour, hours after his release from a Khartoum prison, local media reported.